MTN Group: History

-In 2014, the company sold its tower portfolios in Côte d’Ivoire, Cameroon, Zambia and Rwanda to IHS Towers.
+In 2014, the company sold its tower portfolios in Côte d'Ivoire, Cameroon, Zambia and Rwanda to IHS Towers.
 That year, MTN was named to the 2014 BrandZ Top 100 Most Valuable Global Brand rankings and named the Most Admired and Most Valuable Brand in Africa, retaining the latter ranking in 2015.
-IHS Towers later acquired MTN South Africa’s towers, in 2022.
+IHS Towers later acquired MTN South Africa's towers, in 2022.
 In March 2016, the company appointed Rob Shuter as CEO, who was succeeded on 1 September 2020 by Ralph Mupita.

 In May 2023, in support of the company's "Ambition 2025" plan to structurally separate its fibre business; MTN rebranded subsidiary MTN GlobalConnect as Bayobab, operating as Bayobab Fibre and Bayobab Communication.
 On March 14, 2024, several undersea cables were cut, disrupting service for the Africa Coast to Europe.
 Bayobab repaired the disabled ACE and WASC lines during the following week.

+On January 21, 2026, Ireland's AC Shining Stars (ACS) announced a CFA 2600 billion (€4 billion) lawsuit against MTN Group for its unauthorized use of the "Mobile Money" registered trademark in 14 African countries: Benin, Botswana, Cameroon, Congo, Ivory Coast, France, Ghana, Guinea-Bissau, Guinea, Kenya, Liberia, Namibia, Rwanda, and Zambia.
+On February 17, 2026, MTN Group announces proposed acquisition of the remaining 75% stake in IHS Towers, valuing the company at around $6.2 billion.
+On March 4, 2026, following the deaths of Supreme Leader Khamenei and Defense Minister Nasirzadeh in a missile strike, MTN stated it had 'no authorized counterparty with whom to negotiate a legal exit' from Irancell.

+On March 16, 2026, MTN Group posted operational and financial results for 2025, delivering significantly on its Ambition 2025 strategy and transitioning to Ambition 2030 priorities to capture value from the attractive structural growth opportunities brought about by accelerated data adoption and financial inclusion across Africa.
+The same day, a €4 billion ($4.3 billion) whistleblower complaint against MTN Group is reported to be making its way through the US Securities Exchange Commission in the United States of America; a contingent liability of up about 70% of the value of MTN's recently announced $6.2-billion (R103-billion) merger with IHS Towers.
+AC Shining Stars (ACS), the claimant, claims that this contingent liability has not been disclosed in MTN's official 2025 financial statements or in the IHS merger proxy filings despite the fact that the MTN Group's CEO Ralph MUPITA publicly acknowledged being aware of this claim during the March 16th 2026 investor call as reported by Daily Maverick the same day.